andrewchart/onedrive-search-term-sync/README.md

 >
 > I noticed this change occur overnight and it appears to apply to both the OneDrive API and the web application.
 I have not found any way to search OneDrive using metadata tags since the apparent change.
 I've raised [a question on Microsoft Answers](https://learn.microsoft.com/en-gb/answers/questions/2100664/onedrive-search-api-no-longer-returns-results-base) about this with no reply to date.
 >
 > If anyone knows a better way to raise this as an issue [I would love to know](https://www.andrewchart.co.uk/contact-me).
-For the time being, this script won't work unless you are searching for terms based on a string in the file name.
+For the time being, this script won't work for my use case (to download files based on metadata tags).
+It should still work to download any files that are deemed by Microsoft to match your search string.

 ## Overview
 This script allows you to synchronize files in Microsoft OneDrive that match a user-specified search term with a local folder on your PC.